oomie/CLproject2/README.md

 ## Code Process

-For our project, we used sockets.io and nedb database.
+For our project, we used both sockets.io and nedb database.
 Before beginning the coding process, we created an information flow of what we wanted our code to do.
 First, we set up the client side (HTML, CSS, JS) and the server side (index.js).
 In the server-side code, we installed express, sockets, and nedb.
 This also included initializing the express 'app' object, HTTP server, socket.io, and nedb.
 Then we used ```socket.on```  to create both server and client-side socket connection.

 ### P5 canvas and drawing tools